astronomer/airflow-guides/guides/scripts-bash-operator.md

 ---
 title: "Using the BashOperator"
-description: "Using the BashOperator in Airflow to execute bash commands and scripts"
+description: "Use the BashOperator in Airflow to execute bash commands and scripts"
 date: 2018-07-17T00:00:00.000Z
 slug: "scripts-bash-operator"
 heroImagePath: null
 tags: ["DAGs", "Operators"]
 ---

 The [`BashOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is one of the most commonly used operators in Airflow.
-It is used to execute bash commands or a bash script from within your Airflow DAG.
+It executes bash commands or a bash script from within your Airflow DAG.

 In this guide we will cover: